About the Artist

 1960:

-This year the Gottlieb’s purchase a property in East Hampton, NY.
-Gottlieb has a carriage house on the property turned to face true north, this is now his painting studio outside of New York City.
-In the spring, Gottlieb joins the Sidney Janis Gallery.
+The Gottliebs purchase a property in East Hampton, New York, in October.
+He has a carriage house on the property turned to face true north and replaces the upper half of the north wall with windows.
+This will become his painting studio outside of New York City.

 1961:

-Gottlieb is awarded Third Prize at the Pittsburgh International Exhibition at the Carnegie Institute for his painting, Tan Over Black.
+His painting Tan Over Black (1958) is awarded Third Prize at the Pittsburgh International Exhibition of Contemporary Painting and Sculpture at the Carnegie Institute.

 1962: